Sino-Soviet relations: Post-Mao era and stabilizing relations

 The deaths of Soviet leaders Leonid Brezhnev (in 1982), Yuri Andropov (1984), and Konstantin Chernenko (1985) provided the opportunity for Sino-Soviet "funeral diplomacy" and an improvement in relations.
 Chinese Foreign Minister Huang Hua met with Soviet Foreign Affairs Minister Andrei Gromyko at Brezhnev's funeral.
 Chinese Vice Premier and Politburo member Wan Li attended Andropov's funeral in a diplomatic move which signaled China's positive view of Andropov and optimism for better relations.
 Soviet-educated and Russian-speaking Vice Premier Li Peng attended Chernenko's funeral and met with Soviet leader Mikhail Gorbachev twice.
 Gorbachev affirmed to Li that the Soviet Union also wished to improve relations.
 At the Li–Gorbachev meetings, the two sides began again to refer to each other as "comrades" and Li congratulated the Soviet Union for its "socialist course".
 Despite the reconciliation, China made clear that it would continue to develop an independent foreign policy.

 China's reform and opening up and the Soviet Union's perestroika raised similar challenges for both countries.
 Chinese leader Deng Xiaoping wanted to reduce tensions with the Soviet Union to facilitate focusing resources on economic development.
 Gorbachev likewise sought a more peaceful bilateral relationship in order to reduce military expenditures.
 Intrigued by reform and opening up, Gorbachev told a Chinese magazine, "We take special interest in China's ongoing economic and political reforms.
 Our two countries are now faced with similar problems.
 This will open a broad horizon for useful mutual exchange of experiences."
 The September 1989 withdrawal of Vietnam's forces from Cambodia further reduced Sino-Soviet tension.
 Gorbachev visited Beijing in May 1989 for the first summit between the two nations in thirty years.

-Dissolution of the Soviet Union

-Unlike that of the PRC, this was a much more extreme, highly unregulated form of privatization which resulted in massive losses to foreign speculators, near-anarchical conditions and economic collapse.
-Thus, in the post–Cold War period, while the Soviet Union remained vastly more developed (economically and militarily), in a systemic and deep way (i.e., the PRC in 1949 was less industrialized than Russia in 1914), the PRC emerged in a far more favourable and stable financial position.
-While the severe Soviet shortage of capital was new, Chinese economic and military underdevelopment was not.
-Nor was the PRC's desperate and ever-growing need for mineral resources, especially petroleum fuel, which the Soviet Union held in abundance in such Asiatic regions as Western Siberia.